ORIGYN-SA/origyn_nft/docs/specs/physical_logistic.md

 ### Marking an item as physical

-Physical NFTs must be marked as "physical" in their metadata before they are minted.
+Physical NFTs must be marked as "physical" in their metadata before they are minted or have a collection level physical marker that will be inherited from the collection metadata.

 ```
 {name="com.origyn.physical"; value = #Bool(true); immutable=true)}